 Current and Pending State Laws Allowing Unaccompanied Homeless Youth to Consent For Housing and Related Services*

-Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
+Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter, and other basic services.
 States can provide critical protections, such as empowering minors experiencing homelessness to enter into contracts and to consent to shelter services.
 Below is a summary of such state laws, including new legislation SchoolHouse Connection helped pass with partners in Utah in 2019.

 Laws Empowering Minors Experiencing Homelessness to Enter into Contracts

 A youth age 16 or 17 who is homeless or a victim of domestic violence and who is self-supporting (without physical or financial support of a parent or legal guardian) can contract for housing, employment, purchase of an automobile, receipt of a student loan, admission to high school or postsecondary school, obtaining medical care, establishing a bank account, admission to a shelter, and receipt of services as a victim of domestic violence or sexual abuse, including but not limited to counseling, court advocacy, financial assistance, and other advocacy services.
 The youth’s parent or legal guardian must have consented to the youth living independently, but consent can be implied by the simple act of forcing the youth out of the home, refusing to provide financial support to the youth, or abuse or neglect.

 Oregon Stat. §109.697 (1993)

 A youth age 16 or 17, or any youth who is pregnant or parenting and living with his or her child, can contract for a residential dwelling unit and utility services, if the youth is living apart from a parent or legal guardian.

 Wyoming §14-1-102 (2017)